Matatika/matatika-docs/content/dataml/datasetml.md

 ---
-title: Dataset YAML
+title: DatasetML
-permalink: /dataml/datasets/dataset-yaml
+permalink: /dataml/datasetml/
-nav_order: 1
+nav_order: 2
-parent: Datasets
-grand_parent: DataML
+parent: DataML
+has_children: true
 ---

 # {{page.title}}

 ---

+Examples and reference documentation for datasets and visualisation.
+{: .fs-5 }

 Use the Matatika dataset YAML to create and format insights in your workspace as code.
 {: .fs-5 }